 The expression about hating to watch sausages being made echoes truth in the website development process too.

-As the website owner, you might be taken aback to see poor displays on devices and browsers.
+As the website owner, you might be taken aback by seeing poor displays on devices and browsers.
 That’s why a series of rigorous quality assurance (QA) is a need.

 Once all the preceding stages are done, you now have a website!

-But wait, there are a set more other tedious tasks to consider: editing and updating.
+Congratulations!
+But wait, there is a set more other tedious tasks to consider: editing and updating.

 This stage is where training is necessary.
-You need to make sure that you thoroughly understand how the backend of your website works.
-Knowing enough would let you know how you can go about making common types of edits on your website.
+First, you need to make sure that you thoroughly understand how the backend of your website works.
+Knowing enough would let you know how you can make common types of edits on your website.

 Some developers shoot up to 10-15 little screencast videos on major aspects of the website backend.
 They work best because some users come and go.
 Referring back to the video helps in training anyone responsible for the site.